Benefits

 - why you quit.

-If you do not have the documentation above, your employer can fill in a NAV Employment Form 04-02.03.
+If you do not have the documentation above, your employer can fill in a Nav Employment Form 04-02.03.

 You may be entitled to unemployment benefit (dagpenger) in Norway if you have lived and worked in another EEA country, Switzerland or the United Kingdom.
 You can bring your right to unemployment benefit earned there when you apply for unemployment benefit in Norway.